bedrocklinux/bedrocklinux-website/markdown/1.0beta2/configure.md

 ## {id="fstab"} fstab

+The content below revolves around two `fstab` files:

+- `/etc/fstab`
+- `/bedrock/etc/fstab`

+The former - `/etc/fstab` - is ~{global~} by default.
+If you are editing it at install time - when you're not yet actually running Bedrock Linux - the file may be at `$GLOBAL/etc/fstab` (e.g. `/bedrock/strata/global/etc/fstab`), and **not** directly at `/etc/fstab` quite yet.
+The latter should be at `/bedrock/etc/fstab` irrelevant of the circumstances: either you're hijacking such that it is on the root, or you're doing a manual install and have made a symlink for `/bedrock`.

 Bedrock Linux provides a menu on boot to let the user choose which init system to use for the given session.
 Naturally this menu must be provided before the init system is run, which means it must be provided before `/etc/fstab` is